 Our clients' legal and strategic objectives are the guideposts for every one of our engagements.
 We are not just our clients' lawyers; we are trusted advisers.

-In more than sixteen years of law practice, Bill Lalor has represented a diverse group of individual and commercial clients in litigated and other matters involving complex insurance coverage (including coverage-in-place agreements, structured settlements, and other coverage issues), employment, education, FINRA (including "dirty" U-5 issues), personal injury, toxic torts and mass torts, business disputes, regulatory matters, and other subject areas.
+In more than eighteen years of law practice, Bill Lalor has represented a diverse group of individual and commercial clients in litigated and other matters involving complex insurance coverage (including coverage-in-place agreements, structured settlements, and other coverage issues), employment, education, FINRA (including "dirty" U-5 issues), personal injury, toxic torts and mass torts, business disputes, regulatory matters, and other subject areas.

 Bill has litigated cases involving high-profile clients and adversaries in federal, state and specialized courts throughout the United States, including "CNA" and the Lloyd's of London insurance market.
 He also served as National Coordinating Counsel for high-profile clients including Alcoa Inc., Arkema, and a unit of BP Chemicals.
 Bill is admitted to practice in Connecticut, New York and Massachusetts and is a member of all U.S. District Courts in New York and Connecticut.